Jan Hus: Trial

 On 5 June 1415, he was tried for the first time and was transferred to a Franciscan monastery, where he spent the last weeks of his life.
-Extracts from his works were read and witnesses were heard.
+Extracts from his works were read, and witnesses were heard.
 He refused all formulae of submission but declared himself willing to recant if his errors should be proven to him from the Bible.
 Hus conceded his veneration of Wycliffe and said that he could only wish his soul might some time attain unto that place where Wycliffe's was.
-On the other hand, he denied having defended Wycliffe's doctrine of The Lord's Supper or the forty-five articles; he had only opposed their summary condemnation.
+On the other hand, he denied having defended Wycliffe's view of The Lord's Supper or the forty-five articles; he had only opposed their summary condemnation.
 King Sigismund admonished him to deliver himself up to the mercy of the council, as he did not desire to protect a heretic.

 At the last trial, on 8 June 1415, thirty-nine sentences were read to him.
 Of these, twenty-six had been excerpted from his book on the Church (De ecclesia), seven from his treatise against Páleč (Contra Palecz), and six from that against Stanislav ze Znojma (Contra Stanislaum).
-The danger of some of these doctrines to worldly power was explained to Sigismund to incite him against Hus.
+The danger of some of these views to worldly power was explained to Sigismund to incite him against Hus.
 Hus again declared himself willing to submit if he could be convinced of errors.
 This declaration was considered an unconditional surrender, and he was asked to confess: